Emmanuel-Okafor/Chest_Xray_Diagnostics/README.md

 * Program that support evaluation of the deep learning classification report (Accuracy, Precision, F1-Score, and Recall)

-* Display of confusion matrix for both testing and validation sets which yielded 87% after training 25 epochs.
+* Display of confusion matrix for both testing and validation sets which yielded 87% after training for 25 epochs.

 * Integration of application programming  interface that support model prediction of pneumonia or not, and provide recommendation of consultation of a doctor for possible treatment protocol.